ScootKit/scnx-docs/docs/scnx/migration-guide.md

 ## New legal operator & new Terms of Service {#legal-entity}

 Before the migration date, SCNX was run by an individual.
 After the migration, SCNX will be run by a registered company.
-This allows us to growth easier, protect our employees and provide a better service to our customers.
+This allows us to grow easier, protect our employees and provide a better service to our customers.
 You can find the company details of the new entity [here](https://scootkit.com/imprint).

 We can't automatically transfer your account to the new legal entity due legal restrictions.
 This is the reason why when